You can embed Metabase tables, charts, and dashboards—even Metabase’s query builder—in your website or application.

 There are three ways to embed Metabase in your app:

-When to use full-app embedding: when you want to offer multi-tenant, self-service analytics.
-With full-app embedding, people can create their own questions, dashboards, models, and more, all in their own data sandbox.
+When to use interactive embedding: when you want to offer multi-tenant, self-service analytics.
+With interactive embedding, people can create their own questions, dashboards, models, and more, all in their own data sandbox.

-Also known as standalone embedding, signed embedding is a secure way to embed charts and dashboards.
+Also known as signed embedding, static embedding is a secure way to embed charts and dashboards.

 Public links and embeds